My name is Debbie and let me tell you a little bit about myself.

 I found that fire when I became honest with my self, and began to do what I really wanted instead of what was expected of me.

-Today, I hike beautiful trails, meet incredible people in the most unexpected places and get payed to travel the world!
-All while I am still doing my “day job”, working with children diagnosed with disabilities.
+Today, I hike beautiful trails, meet incredible people in the most unexpected places and get paid to travel the world!

 I have created The Offbeat Life because I know I am not alone.
 I know that there are so many of you who feel lost.